- See the highlights of El Prado's art collection

 Day 5: Seville Bike Tour

 Set off on a spin around the city with a guided bike tour.
-You'll visit many of Seville's most impressive sights, including the Plaza de España, the Guadalquivir riverfront, the Setas or Wild Mushroom marketplace, and Plaza de San Francisco, along with some of the city's many gardens and parks.
+You'll visit many of Seville's most impressive sights, including the Plaza de España, the Guadalquivir riverfront, Metropol Parasol, and Plaza de San Francisco, along with some of the city's many gardens and parks.
 Your guide will share some of the stories of the attractions and the city itself during the tour.

 You'll have the rest of the day free, so consult your guide for recommendations for some of their favorite spots or just take a paseo and stroll around.